Hilf al-Fudul Revisited: The Importance of Interfaith Alliances

 In the Name of Allah, the Most Gracious the Most Merciful

 The world is lacking justice.
 The farce of the Western international order has been exposed.
-Gone are the laws which claimed to protect human rights and dignity, opening the doors to countries abusing their populations.
+Gone are the laws which claimed to protect human rights and dignity, opening the doors to countries massacring their populations.
 We’re witnessing a genocide unfolding with no global intervention.
 This has created a moral dilemma in the international community - split between corruption and conscience.

 For Muslims, we must play an integral role in bringing out a new value based order.
 There is a dire need for a global movement amongst people of conscience to revive values such as justice, human rights and equality.
 It’s our duty to initiate political alliances across the West, and move from being an oppressed minority to active facilitators of change.